-Building on the foundation of occasional dance courses offered at Yale since the early 1980s, since 2006 Theater and Performance Studies has supported a wide-ranging program in dance studies.
+The Program in Theater, Dance and Performance Studies supports a wide-ranging program in dance studies.
 The curriculum consists of studio and seminar courses that cover the history, theory, and practice of dance forms spanning time and geography, from contemporary West African dance to The Twist.

 The dance studies curriculum emphasizes the study of movement as a window into larger cultural processes and historical frameworks.
 In keeping with the mission of Theater and Performance Studies, the courses combine practical and theoretical approaches to deepening students’ understanding.
 In the studio courses, practical execution in the form of mastering diverse dance techniques, canonical repertory and choreographic methods is treated as an invaluable component of research and writing.
 The curriculum further investigates the fluid and fraught relationship between movement and language.
-Students develop a shared critical vocabulary for reading, interpreting and writing about dance, even as many of them learn to communicate their ideas through the creation of original dance compositions.
+Students develop a shared critical vocabulary for reading, interpreting, and writing about dance, even as many will learn to communicate their ideas through the creation of original choreography.

 Courses vary in format and prerequisites, from sit-down seminars open to all interested students to studio courses designed to challenge those with prior dance training.
-Students who have enrolled in one or more dance courses may choose to do independent research projects in dance studies.
-A small number of Theater and Performance Studies majors each year propose senior projects in dance.
+Students who have enrolled in one or more dance courses may choose to do independent study projects in dance studies.
+Majors in Theater, Dance, and Performance Studies may propose senior projects in dance.

 The Yale Dance Lab is a major co-curricular initiative that supports cross-disciplinary research, experimentation, and advocacy through dance.
 The Dance Lab augments and extends the work of the dance studies courses and works in partnership with programs and departments across the university.